Let's Go Fly a Kite!

 Another famous kite flying duo were the Wright brothers, Orville and Wilbur Wright.
 Before building the first successful airplanes, they experimented with various designs by using kites.
 By making many different kite models of their airplanes, they eventually came up with a design that worked, and the rest is history.

 There are many different kite designs.
 Some kite designs are very old, like traditional Chinese and Japanese kites.
 Some designs are very new, like the dynamic stunt kites used in sport kite flying competitions.
 These kites are made with modern materials and designs which make them ultra maneuverable.
 Kites come in all shapes and sizes, as you can see in Figure 1.

-How does a kite fly, allowing Homan and the Wright brothers to accomplish their feats?
+How do kites, including the amazing ones flown by Homan and the Wright brothers, fly?
 As someone runs with a kite, the wind going head-on into the kite creates a force that pushes up on the kite.
 This force is called lift.
-This lift force goes perpendicular to the wind and it pushes the kite up into the air.
+This lift force goes perpendicular to the wind, and it pushes the kite up into the air.
 At the same time, another force pulls the kite back.
 This force is called drag and is caused by the wind catching on the kite itself, pushing the kite back in the direction that the wind is going (see Figure 2).
-Altogether, these forces cause the kite to go back and up when you fly it.
+Together these forces make the kite fly.

 Terms and Concepts

 - How do you make a kite?

 - What forces allow a kite to fly?

 - What variables affect the flight of a kite?